kishorkunal21/MSDS_C12/README.md

-# MindMap - summarizing Ficiton texts
+# MindMap - summarizing Fiction texts

 This is a thesis work done on summarizing fiction texts and representing it as Mind Maps for quick overview and recall.